Michael-F-Bryan/rust-ffi-guide/src/best_practices.md

 * Make sure that memory is only free'd from the language it was allocated in
 * Check for null pointers.
 Everywhere.
-* Document the assumptions which are normally enforced by the Rust type system like whether a function recieving a pointer gains ownership of the data being pointed to or is only taking it as a reference
+* Document the assumptions which are normally enforced by the Rust type system like whether a function receiving a pointer gains ownership of the data being pointed to or is only taking it as a reference

 Where possible, try to enforce memory safety to prevent against accidental